awsdocs/aws-organizations-docs/doc_source/orgs_permissions_overview.md

 # Managing Access Permissions for Your AWS Organization<a name="orgs_permissions_overview"></a>

 All AWS resources, including the roots, OUs, accounts, and policies in an organization, are owned by an AWS account, and permissions to create or access a resource are governed by permissions policies\.
-In the case of an organization, its master account owns all resources\.
+For an organization, its master account owns all resources\.
 An account administrator can control access to AWS resources by attaching permissions policies to IAM identities \(users, groups, and roles\)\.

 **Note**
 An *account administrator* \(or administrator user\) is a user with administrator permissions\.
 For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.